PIZZA MEMORIES

 Tuan Tran

 Growing up in a Vietnamese household, we didn't eat pizza.
 My parents weren't very familiar with pizza.
-It was something my sisters and I would eat only at school or at birthday party of my non Viet friends.
+It was something my sisters and I would eat only at school or at a birthday party of my non Viet friends.

 I do remember the first time I remember having pizza.
 I was in 1st grade at Escambia elementary in Pensacola, FL.
 There was a Domino's pizza very close to the school.
 So close that during a field trip there, we walked single file to the store.
 There I was welcomed by (at that time) a very foreign smell to me.
 The smell of a pizza shop.
 Dough, yeast, pizza cooking in the ovens.